-June 2008 - News Group Newspapers pays a £700,000 settlement to soccer executive Gordon Taylor, whose phone was hacked by Mulcaire.
+June 2008 - News Group Newspapers pays £700,000 to Gordon Taylor, chief executive of the Professional Footballers Association, whose phone was hacked by Mulcaire.

 November 2009 - The Press Complaints Commission releases a report concluding that there is no evidence of continued phone hacking.

-March 2010 - Celebrity public relations agent Max Clifford agrees to drop his lawsuit against the NoW for a payment of more than £1 million.
+March 2010 - Celebrity public relations agent Max Clifford agrees to drop his lawsuit against NoW for a payment of more than £1 million.

 September 2010 - Former NoW journalist Sean Hoare alleges that phone hacking was a common practice at NoW and encouraged by Coulson.

-January 21, 2011 - Andy Coulson resigns as British Prime Minister David Cameron's spokesman due to coverage of the phone hacking scandal.
+January 21, 2011 - Coulson resigns as British Prime Minister Cameron’s spokesman due to coverage of the phone hacking scandal.

 January 26, 2011 - British Metropolitan Police launch a new investigation into voicemail hacking allegations at NoW.

-February 25, 2011 - The High Court orders Glenn Mulcaire to reveal who asked him to hack phones.
+February 25, 2011 - The High Court orders Mulcaire to reveal who asked him to hack phones.

-April 10, 2011 - News of the World officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system for unnamed victims.
+April 10, 2011 - NoW officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system for unnamed victims.

 July 4, 2011 - It is revealed that NoW journalists possibly hacked into missing teenager Milly Dowler’s voicemail in 2002 and deleted messages to free space, causing her parents to believe she was still alive.

-July 7, 2011 - News International announces that the July 10 Sunday edition of News of the World will be the paper's last.
+July 7, 2011 - News International announces that the July 10 Sunday edition of NoW will be the paper’s last.

-July 8, 2011 - Andy Coulson is arrested on claims relating to phone hacking and corruption.
-Clive Goodman, the paper's former royal correspondent who served a four-month jail term in 2007, is also arrested on corruption allegations.
+July 8, 2011 - Coulson is arrested on claims relating to phone hacking and corruption.
+Goodman, the paper’s former royal correspondent who served a four-month jail term in 2007, is also arrested on corruption allegations.